 Product development is not an altruistic activity: the only reason you develop a product is to create more profit than if you hadn’t done so.

-How is product manager?
+Who is a product manager?

 A product manager is the person who identifies the customer need and the larger business objectives that a product or feature will fulfill, articulates what success looks like for a product, and rallies a team to turn that vision into a reality.
 After more than a decade of working in this field, I managed to acquire a complex understanding of how products work and what it really means to be a product manager.